-While the online release of CIA’s CREST database is undoubtedly a good thing, it came only after years of tremendous public, legal and financial pressure.
+While the online release of Central Intelligence Agency’s (CIA) CREST database is undoubtedly a good thing, it came only after years of tremendous public, legal and financial pressure.
 As a result, the Agency has worked to undercut CREST at every turn, weakening the ability to search the records, disabling features, and most notably, redacting anything and everything for the most spurious reasons - usually claiming that it’s an intelligence source or method.
 Considering CIA generated a list of 126 “aspects” that could be used to claim something was an intelligence method or source explicitly so they could exclude as much material as possible, this is hardly surprising.

 Here are five of the most questionable redactions found in the CREST database.

 5. CIA Claims a secret Soviet beer is the method to their madness

 As JPat Brown previously discovered, one document in CREST was a thank you note written in response to the delivery of two cases of beer to CIA Director William Casey.

 The identity of that beer remains a closely guarded national secret, since it “reveal the identity of a confidential human source, a human intelligence source, a relationship with an intelligence or security service of a foreign government or international organization, or a non-human intelligence source; or impair the effectiveness of an intelligence method currently in use, available for use, or under development.”
 Since a beer couldn’t be the source of information, we can only conclude that we have discovered the secret to CIA’s madness.
 In hindsight, it’s obvious - CIA’s World War II predecessor, the OSS, used alcoholic drink names as cryptonyms for some of their activities.